davep/oshit/README.md

 $ pipx install oshit
 ```

-Once installed run the `oshit` command.

 ### Homebrew

-The package is available via Homebrew.
-Us the following commands to install:
+The package can be installed using Homebrew.
+Use the following commands to
+install:

 ```sh
 $ brew tap davep/homebrew
 $ brew install oshit
 ```

+## Running

+Once installed run the `oshit` command.

 ## Main features